-- 1. Children should be encouraged to use crosswalks that have been provided for their safety by the city and to obey the school safety patrol. - 2.
+- 1. Children should be encouraged to use crosswalks that have been provided for their safety by the city. - 2.
 We practice safe evacuation of the building six times per school year for fire drills. - 3.
-We hold tornado drills monthly during severe storm season.
+We hold tornado drills monthly during severe storm seasonm (March/April).